 Instead, Korea is being shown up embarrassingly by supposedly less advanced nations.
 China is currently monitoring bear farms in response to international outrage.
 In 2005, Vietnam declared a total ban on bear farming and is creating bear sanctuaries for former farm bears.

-In Korea, in the same year as the Vietnam ban, the government announced a policy of allowing the slaughter of bears for their gall bladders from age 10 onwards.
+In Korea, in the same year as Vietnam ban, the government announced a policy of allowing the slaughter of bears for their gall bladders from age 10 onwards.
 Also, activists claim that Korean regulators are not inspecting farms, which are illegally draining bile from live bears.

 All this may not come up in FTA discussions, but perhaps it should.
 Many of the bears in these so-called farms - in some cases little more than cages hidden in suburban homes - came from North America.